Will Cuylle: Early OHL career

 Cuylle played junior hockey for the Windsor Spitfires in the Ontario Hockey League (OHL).
-He was the third overall pick in the 2018 OHL draft by the Peterborough Petes, selected behind only Quinton Byfield, who ended being the second overall selection in the 2020 NHL Entry Draft, and Evan Vierling, and just ahead of Jamie Drysdale, the sixth overall selection in the 2020 NHL Entry Draft.
+He was the third overall pick in the 2018 OHL draft by the Peterborough Petes, selected behind only Quinton Byfield, who ended being the second overall selection in the 2020 NHL entry draft, and Evan Vierling, and just ahead of Jamie Drysdale, the sixth overall selection in the 2020 NHL entry draft.
 Cuylle did not think Peterborough was a good fit for him and he committed to play college hockey for Penn State University.
 When Peterborough traded his rights to Windsor in exchange for seven OHL draft picks, Cuylle decided to play for Windsor.

 In his first season with Windsor, Cuylle scored 26 goals, fourth in the OHL among 16-year-old players, and 15 assists for 41 points.
-After the season, Cuylle was projected by many analysts to be a likely first round draft pick in the 2020 NHL Entry Draft.
+After the season, Cuylle was projected by many analysts to be a likely first round draft pick in the 2020 NHL entry draft.
 He started slowly in the 2019–20 season and had several eight game goal-scoring droughts.
 He finished the season with 22 goals and 20 assists, for 42 points, one more than the prior year.
 He ended up being ranked as the no. 34 draft-eligible North American skater by the NHL Central Scouting Bureau after being ranked no. 22 in mid-season.
-He was drafted by the New York Rangers in the second round of the 2020 NHL Entry Draft with the 60th overall pick in the draft.
-The Rangers received the pick by trading Lias Andersson, who was the seventh overall pick in the 2017 NHL Entry Draft, to the Los Angeles Kings.
+He was drafted by the New York Rangers in the second round of the 2020 NHL entry draft with the 60th overall pick in the draft.

-2020-21
+2020–21

 With the OHL shut down for the 2020–21 season due to the COVID-19 pandemic, Cuylle played in 18 games with the Rangers' American Hockey League (AHL) affiliate, the Hartford Wolf Pack, scoring two goals and three assists for a total of five points.
 On April 19, 2021, Cuylle signed an entry-level contract with the New York Rangers.